PANDYA21/npm-usermanagement-cloudant/README.md

 	port: 'cloudant_port'
 });

-// for cloudant accounts on cloud-foundary with connected apps-services via VCAP_SERVICES env var let usermanagement = new Usermanagement(JSON.parse(process.env.VCAP_SERVICES).cloudantNoSQLDB[0].credentials);
+// for cloudant accounts on cloud-foundary with connected apps-services via VCAP_SERVICES env var, the creds will be fetched automatically. let usermanagement = new Usermanagement({ db_name: 'myCloudant' });
-// or simply
-let usermanagement = new Usermanagement();
-// both of the above are technically the same.
+// the parameter 'db_name' is required to fetch the named cloudant instance from VCAP_SERVICES.

 // create a user